-Identify the committee or any other body of corporate governance in charge of laying down and supervising these control mechanisms, and give details of its functions:47
+Identify the committee or any other body of corporate governance in charge of laying down and supervising these control mechanisms, and give details of its functions:50

-Committee/Unit Control Mechanism Details of its Functions Audit Committee (AC) Oversight at the Board level on the Company's risk assessment and management policies and processes.
-Assists the Board in fulfilling its oversight responsibilities for, among others, the Company's assessment and management of enterprise risks.
+Committee/Unit Control Mechanism Details of its Functions Risk Committee (RC) Oversight at the Board level on the Company's risk assessment and management policies and processes.
+Assist the Board in fulfilling its oversight and governance functions relating to risk management.
+Audit Committee (AC) Oversight at the Board level on the Company's risk assessment and management policies and processes, particularly on risks that may have a material impact on financial reporting.
+Assists the Board in fulfilling its oversight responsibilities for, among others, the Company's management of risks that may have a material impact on financial reporting.
 Governance and Nomination Committee (GNC) Oversight at the Board level on the Company's development and implementation of corporate governance principles and policies.
 Management of integrity risks and reputational risks related to unethical business and employee practices.
-Group Enterprise Risk Management Department Reports to the PLDT Audit Committee on a quarterly basis and to the PLDT Board of Directors on a semi-annual basis on developments with regard to the PLDT Group's risk management activities.
+Group Enterprise Risk Management Department Reports to the Risk Committee on a quarterly basis and to the PLDT Board of Directors on a semi- annual basis on developments with regard to the PLDT Group's risk management activities.
 Discussion merits continuous evaluation of the effectiveness of the Company's risk management practices.
 Promulgates, encourages, and practices an integrated risk management framework for the organization, focusing on ensuring that critical risks are identified, evaluated, treated and monitored across all functions and units within the PLDT Group.
 Internal Audit Provides independent and objective assurance and consulting services based on approved risk-based audit plans.
 Objective evaluation of the effectiveness of risk management, control, and governance processes.
 Corporate Governance Office Assists and reports to the Governance and Nomination Committee (GNC) regarding the development and implementation of corporate governance principles and policies, including the conduct of education & communication programs on corporate governance and implementation of the Whistleblowing Policy.
 Assists and reports to the GNC on the management of integrity risks and reputational risks related to unethical business and employee practices.